hahnchuljung/satellite-geosciences/content/_index.md

       # Override your bio text from `authors/admin/_index.md`?
       text:
        My research interests include remote sensing, water resources, natural disaster monitoring.<br /><br />
        **The lab's doors are always open to PhD, MSc, and undergraduate students looking for research topics.
-Please feel free to visit us to learn more about possible research topics and programs.**
+Please feel free to visit me to learn more about possible research topics and programs.**

     design:
       columns: '2'